gannjondal/uf-formulas/readme.md

 Please however do not hesitate to re-use the ideas behind as appropriate (with the according credit).

 The formulas have been developed over the years on several of my Windows boxes, and on several Ultrafractal versions - and often nowhere else.
-All published formulas have been tested to a certain extend in UF version \5 \- I will sare an according information if there should be any other dependencies.
+All published formulas have been tested to a certain extend in UF version 5 \- I will share an according information if there should be any other dependencies.
 There is however one exception regarding testing:
-Not all of the (originally 100s of) entries in the several .frm files have been tested in UF, especially if they have been copied over from Fractint.
+Not all of the (originally some 1000 of) entries in the several .frm files have been tested in UF, especially if they have been copied over from Fractint.

 As of now I assume that the formulas can be used whereever Ultrafractal does run.
 But I neither have the capacity, nor the intention to test the formulas somewhere else than on my normal boxes.